run-house/runhouse/docs/tutorials/quick-start-local.rst

     !pip install runhouse

-Next, start the Runhouse server locally on CLI with ``runhouse restart``, and use ``runhouse cluster status`` to print the status and details of the server.
-For printing cluster's status outside the cluser, its name should provided as well: ``runhouse cluster status <cluster_name>``.
+Next, start the Runhouse server locally on CLI with ``runhouse server restart``, and use ``runhouse cluster status`` to print the status and details of the server.
+For printing cluster's status outside the cluster, its name should provided as well: ``runhouse cluster status <cluster_name>``.

 .. code:: ipython3

-    !runhouse restart
+    !runhouse server restart

 .. code:: ipython3